aki2o/emacs-plsense/README.md

 * yank
 * yas/commit-snippet

-**Note:** There are two type of Analyzing, simplified/complete.
+\* There are two type of Analyzing, simplified/complete.
-**Note:** In the above case, Analyzing is simplified at the timing other than save-buffer.
+\* In the above case, Analyzing is simplified at the timing other than save-buffer.

 #### About analyzing in editing buffer